Madhubala11-09/BIOS_HARDWARE_TASKS/BLE_CTF.md

 # FLAG 2:

 This task was to read handles.
-I   learned handels are represented as ascii or hex values so in gatttool the command for reading was just how e check the score, gatttool -b D0:EF:76:32:4F:66 --char-read -a 0x002e, excluding the other parts.
+I   learned handels are represented as ascii or hex values so in gatttool the command for reading was just how e check the score,``` gatttool -b D0:EF:76:32:4F:66 --char-read -a 0x002e```, excluding the other parts.

 # FLAG 3:

 This task asked us to read a handle and execute that command.
 When I read the handle, it asked to change the device name to MD5.
-MD5 is a way to encrypt the data, so to encrypt i,t we use the command echo -n "<DEVICENAME>" | md5sum echo -n "2b00042f7481c7b056c4b410d28f33c" | md5sum
+MD5 is a way to encrypt the data, so to encrypt i,t we use the command ```echo -n "<DEVICENAME>" | md5sum echo -n "2b00042f7481c7b056c4b410d28f33c" | md5sum```

 Then we submit the first 20 characters of this result as the flag.

 # FLAG 4:
 1800 (Generic Access)
-Everything starts with "gatttool -b <MAC_ADDRESS> -I" to get the interactive mode.
+Everything starts with```gatttool -b <MAC_ADDRESS> -I```to get the interactive mode.
 In interactive mod,e we use connect to connect with the device, and then primary to see the services.
 The
 device information service is with UUID 0x180A